 1. Fewer repetitive manual tasks with recruitment software

 Recruitment software streamlines the recruiting workflow and automates a lot of the simple yet time-consuming tasks that recruiters and hiring managers perform.

 For starters, a scalable recruiting workflow for your hiring team requires seamless integration of all technology platforms.
 If you’re using an applicant tracking system (ATS), which we recommend, it’s the heart of your recruiting tech stack.
 Any recruitment software you use should integrate seamlessly with it.

 TapRecruit integrates with all major ATS platforms, including Greenhouse, Workday, and SmartRecruiters.
 With integration comes benefits like single-sign-on (SSO), one-click syncing of jobs between systems, custom job templates, and easy links for sharing and tracking edits to job descriptions.
 TapRecruit also understands from your ATS who else is on the hiring team, so collaboration is simple.

 Using TapRecruit, you don’t have to (wild-goose) chase down your latest style guides and standard company text from wherever they live.
-Things like perks, location, diversity statements, and EEOC information already live in templates within the software via account-wide default settings.
+Things like perks, location, and diversity statements already live in templates within the software via account-wide default settings.
 This obviously saves a lot of steps and ensures consistency across job descriptions, no matter who writes them.
 And updating the default wording from time to time is easy.